molab-itp/p5mirror/.swm/p5mirror.qoqgvi8t.sw.md

 title: p5mirror
 ---

-bash scripts to mirror your p5js editor projects (sketches + media)
+bash scripts to copy your p5js editor projects (sketches + media) into your repo

 Follow the instructions here, using a terminal app - eg. VS Code builtin terminal&nbsp;